The 6 Laws of Modern Estimating

 From researching to writing estimates to dealing with increasingly absent field adjusters all while the admin-to-tech ratio shrinks, keeping up and thriving as an estimator is becoming a tougher and tougher task—and it becomes easier and easier to miss steps in the process.

 So what does every successful modern estimator need to do to succeed?
-With the help of industry experts and top estimators, FenderBender has compiled the five laws of modern estimating.
+With the help of industry experts and top estimators, FenderBender has compiled the six laws of modern estimating.

 Law 1: You have to do your research.

 It may sound obvious, but the first and most important requirement to being a successful estimator in 2021 is research.
 Many estimators, especially older ones, have struggled with such a shift.

 “Back 15 or 20 years ago, things weren’t really changing.
 Yes, new cars were being made.
 But nowadays manufacturers are changing procedures every day and EVs and hybrids are hard to get information on,” Haynes says, “and some people are still struggling to adapt.”